dbrown725/mcp-human-resources/README.md

 			In the browser when prompted choose my google user and then selected all access options.<br>
 			Terminal then showed: Credentials saved to file: [/home/davidbrown/.config/gcloud/application_default_credentials.json]<br>
 			First test resulted in an error and instructions with url link to resolve.
 I needed to follow the link and enable Vertex AI API<br><br>
-            If switching from current GROQ setup to Google Vertex AI you will have to make comment/uncomment changes to pom.xml and application.properties

 8. Setup GMAIL access<br>
     Email configuration, currently only Save Draft functionality exists.<br>
-    Password in NOT your normal gmail password, the password needs to be an APP password: https://support.google.com/mail/answer/185833?hl=en
+    Password is NOT your normal gmail password, the password needs to be an APP password: https://support.google.com/mail/answer/185833?hl=en
     ```bash
     export GMAIL_EMAIL_ADDRESS=<GMAIL_ADDRESSS>
     export GMAIL_EMAIL__APP_PASSWORD=<GMAIL_APP_PASSWORD>
     ```

+**Note:** Set these in `start-run.sh` or `start-debug.sh` - these scripts handle all environment variable configuration.<br>

 9. Setup log directory and file
 ```bash